AdobeDocs/learning-manager.en/help/migrated/accessibility-learning-manager.md

 ## Search for a training in Learning Manager {#searchforatrainingincaptivateprime}

-1. Use these cues to navigate and reach the Search box in the upper right of the home page.&nbsp;
+1. Use these cues to navigate and reach the Search box in the upper right of the home page.
 1. Type text using the keyboard.
 Search results will appear.
-1. Use the keyboard `kbd Up/Down` arrows to navigate through the results or hit `kbd ENTER`to see all results.&nbsp;
+1. Use the keyboard `kbd Up/Down` arrows to navigate through the results or hit `kbd ENTER`to see all results.

-1. Once the training is identified, hit `kbd ENTER`to navigate to the training page.&nbsp;
+1. Once the training is identified, hit `kbd ENTER`to navigate to the training page.

 ## Consume a training in Adobe Learning Manager {#consumeatraininginadobecaptivateprime}

 1. Once a training is identified, use `kbd Tab`or `kbd Shift + Tab` to navigate to the Enroll/Start button.
-Button status depends on your enrollment status for that training.&nbsp;
+Button status depends on your enrollment status for that training.

 1. Hit `kbd ENTER`to start the training.
-1. Following are the controls which appear irrespective of the content type:&nbsp;
+1. Following are the controls which appear irrespective of the content type:

    * Table of contents
    * Notes